 - If you wish to continue your plan Full Payment is due by January 1st every year.

-- If you no longer wish to continue your Maintenance Plan, simply reply to the email your renewal notice was attached to and request your plan be canceled.
+- If you no longer wish to continue your Maintenance Plan, simply reply to the email address your renewal notice was sent to and request your plan be canceled.
 You will receive an email confirming your cancellation within 24 to 72 hours, excluding Weekends and Holidays.

 What are Website Owners Responsibilities?

 As a Website Owner you have certain Responsibilities.